-Packaging systems in the base scenarios are calculated with the material recycling rates as seen in Table 13.
+Packaging systems in the base scenarios are calculated with the material recycling rates as seen in Table 25 - Table 27.
 It is expected that recycling rates will increase in the future.
 In order to consider potential increases in recycling rates all scenarios are calculated with recycling rates up to 90%.
 In these analyses, the system allocation factor applied for open-loop-recycling is 50%.

 In case of pouches no scenario variants regarding recycling rates are calculated.
-Pouches are flexible multilayer films with different material layers.
+Also in the scenario variants for rigid plastic the closures of the rigid plastic systems are not recycled.
+Pouches and the closures of the rigid plastic packaging systems are flexible multilayer films with different material layers.
 For packaging systems like this currently no proper material recycling system or technology is available [Niaounakis 2019].
 There are large varieties of materials used in the different layers.
 There is a lack of material recycling systems which can identify and separate the different materials in an economic way [Niaounakis 2019].
 Instead of material recycling chemical recycling could be an option for multilayer films, reducing the need of complex separation processes [Niaounakis 2019].
 In chemical recycling polymers are depolymerized in order to yield monomers and/or oligomers, from which new polymers can be produced [Niaounakis 2019].
 Currently chemical recycling is still in an early stage, making it difficult to obtain process data for LCA.